-- 405 Advocacy goals: - Higher education institutions plan diverse learning environments for different use at their facilities. - Quality teaching is rewarded in the internal reward schemes of the universities. - Pedagogical competence is one of the criteria when recruiting researchers and teaching staff. - Exchange studies are financially supported and the recognition of study achievements during exchanges is smooth. - Students get an appointment with the study counselling psychologist within a month of contacting them. - Study counselling psychologist must collaborate more closely with the FSHS. - All new students participate in a course in preparation for university studies.
-Teachers are trained on considering individual learning styles. - Higher education institutions build a national web-based wellbeing and life skills programme to support students in their studies and everyday life. - Every student is allotted a teacher tutor, who supervises the study progress at least once a year and when needed together with the student revise the objectives.
-Guidance counselling is available also in English. - The learning outcomes for degrees mention internationalisation skills and internationalisation at home is one of the guiding principles of degree planning.

-• Studies in university pedagogy and staff education support the academic staff in developing their counselling skills.
+• Higher education institutions plan diverse learning environments for different use at their facilities.

+• Quality teaching and counselling is rewarded in the internal reward schemes of the universities.

+- Pedagogical competence is one of the criteria when recruiting researchers and teaching staff. - Exchange studies are financially supported and the recognition of study achievements during exchanges is smooth. - Students get an appointment with the study counselling psychologist within a month of contacting them. - Study counselling psychologist must collaborate more closely with the FSHS. - All new students participate in a course in preparation for university studies.
+Teachers are trained in considering individual learning styles. - Higher education institutions build a national web-based wellbeing and life skills programme to support students in their studies and everyday life. - Every student is allotted a teacher tutor, who supervises the study progress at least once a year and when needed together with the student revise the objectives.
+Academic advice is available also in English.
+Teachers have working hours allocated for academic advice. - The learning outcomes for degrees mention internationalisation skills and internationalisation at home is one of the guiding principles of degree planning. - Increased digitalisation must not make it more difficult for students to primarily receive contact teaching or counselling. - The use of digital learning environments and online teaching are part of the studies in university pedagogy. - Studies in university pedagogy and staff education support the academic staff in developing their counselling skills.

-425 The higher education system and degrees
+The higher education system and degrees